Brunswick City SC: National Premier League Era

 Brunswick City SC had their bid for a place in the National Premier Leagues Victoria accepted early on in 2014 and were placed into the NPL1 competition, the second tier of football in Victoria.
 The 2014 season was a difficult one for City, finishing bottom of the inaugural 14 team NPL1 campaign, managing just 10 points from 26 games.

 The following season, the NPL1 was split into an East and West conference following the inclusion of six more teams.
 Brunswick were placed into the West conference for the 2015 season.
 It faced teams within this conference twice.
 It also competed against the 10 team East conference, facing each team once.
 The club had another disappointing campaign, finishing bottom of the NPL1 West conference, but avoided relegation despite consecutive bottom place finishes by virtue of no relegation out of the NPL1.

 George Karkaletsis was appointed as head coach for the 2016 campaign where Brunswick were moved from the Western conference into the East.
 An overhaul occurred which saw a new team built and was an instant success as George Karkaletsis led his side to 5th, just a single point behind 3rd and 4th positions in the East conference.

 The season that followed saw the club reverted into the Western conference.
 During the 2017 campaign the club had endured mixed results, with key personnel missing for extended periods of season along with player departures including the club's top goalscorer in the NPL era, Adam Wright.
-This saw an injection of young players, and despite fielding an relatively young team, Brunswick concluded the season in 6th position.
+This saw an injection of young players, and despite fielding a relatively young team, Brunswick concluded the season in 6th position.